Eyes Wide Shut

 oversized object resembling a milkweed pod or a nut of some kind.
 It is slightly open

 along a vertical seam, revealing a serene blue interior.

-visible on both slippers, the contrasting blue and yellow, red and green colors, the red
+on both slippers, the contrasting blue and yellow, red and green colors, the red lips

-lips pressed upward toward the sky and red fingernails that lightly rest on either side of
+pressed upward toward the sky and red fingernails that lightly rest on either side of the

 The could almost be the “Queen of Heaven,” whether in Christian iconography or the far